proxytranslation/user-docs/dashboard/menu/publishwebsite/domainsettings.md

 ## Serving domain mode (de.example.com)

-In the serving domain mode, Easyling will publish the translated site either on a subdomain of the original (the default behavior, such as `de.example.com`), or on a completely separate naked domain (such as `example.com`).
+In the serving domain mode, the translation proxy will publish the translated site either on a subdomain of the original (the default behavior, such as `de.example.com`), or on a completely separate naked domain (such as `example.com`).
 In order to use this mode, you (or the client) will have to modify the DNS settings corresponding to the original domain - the three to five records (three for subdomains, five for new naked domains) that need to be inserted in your DNS settings are found below the two input fields, and will change as you enter the desired serving domain.

 ### CNAME settings